 - Wear a wide brim hat and sunglasses

 - Avoid midday sun exposure – the sun’s rays are strongest between 10 a.m. and 4 p.m.

 - Perform self-examinations once a month

 - Schedule an annual full-body skin exam with your dermatologist

-If you’re getting out of the house for some self-isolated time outdoors, check out this sun safety guide for everything you need to know about while you’re enjoying the sunshine!
+If you’re getting out of the house for some time outdoors, check out this sun safety guide for everything you need to know about while you’re enjoying the sunshine!
 Remember, even on cloudy or cold days, you still need to be wearing your sunscreen!
 To protect you from the sun’s harmful rays, check out some of our provider’s favorite sunscreens.
-Sunscreen can help prevent skin cancer, sunburns and premature skin aging but only if used properly, so make sure to avoid the most common sunscreen mistakes.
+Sunscreen can help prevent skin cancer, sunburns, and premature skin aging but only if used properly, so make sure to avoid the most common sunscreen mistakes.